samvera/valkyrie/valkyrie/README.md

 end
 ```

-The initializer registers two `Valkyrie::Adapter` instances for storing metadata:
+The initializer registers two `Valkyrie::MetadataAdapter` instances for storing metadata:
 * `:postgres` which stores metadata in a PostgreSQL database
 * `:memory` which stores metadata in an in-memory cache (this cache is not persistent, so it is only
   appropriate for testing)